 \subsection{An intuitive explanation}

-We give an intuitive explanation to \cref{l:local1step} and \cref{l:niu}.
-This will help us to generalize the method to the foliated situation in \cref{s:foliation}.
-First, we shall adopt a more intuitive but restrictive notation.
+We give an intuitive explanation for \Cref{l:local1step} and \Cref{l:niu}.
+This will help us to generalize the method to the foliated situation in \Cref{s:foliation}.
+First, we adopt a more intuitive but restrictive notation.
 Define $\tf(x,\gamma)$ such that